AdobeDocs/id-service.en/help/implementation-guides/ecid-implement-with-launch.md

   - id: b5ce8718-c3af-4fdb-a1a9-fca32f83a87c
     internal-label: Implementation
 ---
-# Implement with Experience Platform tags{#implement-with-launch}
+# Implement with Data Collection tags{#implement-with-launch}

-Tags in Adobe Experience Platform is the primary tool used to set up, deploy, and integrate the Experience Cloud Identity Service with your other Experience Cloud solutions.
+Tags is the primary tool used to set up, deploy, and integrate the Visitor ID Service with your other CX Enterprise solutions.

-## About Experience Platform tags {#section-611711602854464ea351a4af80a8dafe}
+## About Data Collection tags {#section-611711602854464ea351a4af80a8dafe}

-[Tags in Adobe Experience Platform](https://experienceleague.adobe.com/docs/experience-platform/tags/home.html?lang=en) is the next-generation of the Adobe tag-management capability that is built into the Adobe Experience Cloud.
-Platform tags enable clients to:
+[Tags](https://experienceleague.adobe.com/docs/experience-platform/tags/home.html?lang=en) in Adobe Experience Platform Data Collection is the next-generation of the Adobe tag-management capability that is built into Adobe CX Enterprise.
+Tags enable clients to:

 * Deploy client-side web products using integrations called _extensions_.
 * Consistently capture, define, manage, and share data between marketing and advertising products from other vendors and from Adobe.
-* Platform tags are an advanced JavaScript delivery system that evaluates conditions and executed actions to efficiently and effectively deploy client-side libraries and products.
-Tags provide a highly scalable approach to managing and building extensions, together with a robust set of APIs for programmatic interaction with the Adobe Experience Cloud.
+* Tags are an advanced JavaScript delivery system that evaluates conditions and executed actions to efficiently and effectively deploy client-side libraries and products.
+Tags provide a highly scalable approach to managing and building extensions, together with a robust set of APIs for programmatic interaction with Adobe CX Enterprise.